ForgeRock/end-user-ui/README.md

     <a href="https://backstage.forgerock.com/docs/"><strong>Explore ForgeRock docs »</strong></a>
   </p>
   <p align="center">
-    The purpose of this readme is to help users setup a self contained development environment for the enduser UI that can be customized and expanded.
+    The purpose of this readme is to help users setup a self contained development environment for the End User UI that can be customized and expanded.
   </p>
 </p>